lpantojaa/ovs-sdn/README.md

-Project Title: OpenFlow SDN Application
+# Project Title: OpenFlow SDN WiFi AP

 This is an OpenFlow Software-Defined Networking (SDN) application project which simulates an Internet environment, implements a payment page, and uses a Ryu controller to manage the network.

-Dependencies
+## Dependencies
 This project requires:

-Flask
+- Flask
-Ryu controller
+- Ryu controller
-OpenvSwitch
+- OpenvSwitch
-SQLite3
+- SQLite3

 ## Setup & Running the Project